dmccreary/personal-finance/docs/glossary.md

 **Example:** You'll explore how venture capital differs from other forms of business financing and the stages of funding from seed capital through later investment rounds.

 ## W

+#### W-2 Form

+The IRS tax form employers provide to employees showing annual wages and taxes withheld from paychecks.

+**Example:** This course explains how to read your W-2 form to verify withholding accuracy and complete your tax return correctly.

 #### W-4 Form